 Back to Thomas and Charlotte Roderick, and after arriving in the Parish of Llantrisant, they started attending the fledgling Ainon Baptist Chapel in Tonyrefail.
 Ainon means spring (as in water), and it had been started in a stable loft in 1860 before a proper Chapel building was opened in 1862.
 Soon after “amongst brothers and sisters who came to the place were Mr. & Mrs. Roderick from Capel Rhondda“.
 In the 1881 census Thomas was described as “Coalminer under colliery overman“; however, his daughter Mary’s wedding certificate, the following year, tells us he himself had been promoted to overman.
 For the last years of his life he was a deputy overseer at the Cilely Colliery which was situated between Edmundstown and Tonyrefail.

 Thomas and Charlotte had nine children; – Ann (b.
 Blackwood, Mynydd Islwyn 5/1/1852), Llewelyn (b.
 Llanwynno Parish 1854), Mary b.Ty Mawr Llanwynno 19/9/1855, Buddyg (b.
 Llanwynno Parish 1858), Caswallon (b.
 Llanwynno Parish 1861), Gwrthefyr (b.
 Llantrisant Parish 1863), Nefydd (b.
 Waunlai Nr.
 Tonyrefail 1866), Eli (b.Llantrisant Parish 1869), and Morfydd (b.
 Llantrisant Parish 1872).
 An interesting aspect of this branch of my family is this highly unusual (Ann & Mary excepted!) group of names given to the Roderick children, two of which I had never come across before.
-What makes the naming of the children even more intriguing, was Charlotte’s English background and Thomas’ illiteracy.
 There seems to be a theme based around Welsh/Celtic legend/mythology in post-Roman Britain.
 Thomas’ son Nefydd described his father as “a particularly patriotic Welshman“, and we know he was a keen reader (in Welsh) of ancient British history.
 So this suggests Thomas did have some sort of education, possibly through the Chapel Sunday school.
 As well as Ysgol Sul, there was also the Eisteddfodau; one was held annually in Tonyrefail for many years, including one at Ainon in 1863.
 Presumably Thomas came across the names from these two sources, and used them to express his Welsh-ness.
 His 2nd son Caswallon’s name, for example, refers to the legendary son of Beli Mawr in The Mabinogion, whilst Morfydd was the daughter of Urien Rheged, a figure of Welsh Arthurian legend.
 Buddyg meanwhile, is the Welsh form of Boudicca or Boadicea; it certainly made tracking the family in their census entries very easy!
 Not surprisingly emigration would feature prominently in this generation; Buddyg and Caswallon headed for the US, whilst their brother Eli went to South Africa.

 But what of their parents; Thomas Roderick died in Tonyrefail on February 20th 1884 aged just 52.
 His son Nefydd was present as his father succumbed to hemiplegia.
 Charlotte Roderick lived for another 40 years, dying on March 14th 1924, aged 94.
 In her first census entry as a widow, 62 year old Charlotte was “living on her own means” at Chapel Road, Llantrisant with her 19 year old single, dress-maker daughter Morfydd.
 Charlotte was later affectionately known as Gia, and when she reached the proverbial three score and ten, she informed her children that she would spend her few remaining years “visiting” them in turn.
 Little did they realise that she would live for another 24 years, and so would end up outliving all bar one of her children who remained in Wales.
 In the census of 1901 Charlotte was still living with Morfydd, who was now married with two children.
-John David Morgan (b.Llanharan 1868) was her husband and Ilid (1895) & Carvil (1899) were their offspring – note the unusual Christian names again.
+John David William Morgan (b.Llanharan 1868) was her husband and Ilid (1895) & Carvil (1899) were their offspring – note the unusual Christian names again.
 The family were living on Llantrisant Road, Tonyrefail.
 Charlotte’s world was then turned upside down, when Morfydd died on December 4th 1909 from puerperal fever following childbirth.
 We assume the baby died as well.
 At the time of the tragedy the family were living at 122 Birchgrove Porth Rhondda with, by then, their four children – Gwyneth and Nefydd having arrived in 1903 and 1905 respectively.
 With young children to look after, 42 year old insurance superintendent John D. remarried 11 months later on November 11th 1910.
-Wife number two was 41 year old widow Helen Garland, and happily the couple would go on to celebrate their golden wedding anniversary in 1960.
-Not so happily Morfydd and John D.’s son Ilid was killed in WWI (1918) whilst serving as a gunner in the Royal Field Artillery.
+Wife number two was 41 year old widow Helen Garland.
+Sadly Helen or Ellen, died on 23/5/1925 from pulmonary embolism and endocarditis.
+There was a 3rd and final marriage for John in 1926.
+He wed Jane Ellen Morgan, a widow from Penarth.
+We have also discovered that as well as being in the insurance business, John was also an assistant minister at Capel Seion in Porth.
+He died in Penarth in 1939.
+Morfydd and John D.’s son Ilid was killed in WWI (1918) whilst serving as a gunner in the Royal Field Artillery.
 He is commemorated on the war memorial in Porth Square Cwm Rhondda.

 Charlotte meanwhile, remained in Tonyrefail and become a “boarder” in her late seventies.
 91 High Street was her new address, and fellow septuagenarian and widow Eleanor William was her “landlady“.
 Despite being described as a boarder, Charlotte still had plenty of family living in Tonyrefail to give her help and support.
 Old age finally caught up with her at 81 Collena Road, Tonyrefail; the informant on the death certificate was James Griffiths, the husband of Charlotte’s Grandaughter Mary b.1874 (Llewelyn’s daughter).
 There now follows a glowing tribute to Charlotte Roderick, written by the Reverend Thomas Thomas in “Hanes Eglwys Ainon Tonyrefail” or a history of Ainon Church Tonyrefail – “It was not our intention to chronicle anything about someone who is still alive, but this mother in Israel is an exception.
 She will be 88 years old in June 1917.
 She is the mother of all of us.
 And, as the oldest member her special task for many years has been to present every gift of importance on behalf of the Church.
 She and her husband came here from Capel Rhondda towards the end of 1862.
 Our old sister is well and active today and particularly cheerful of spirit.
 Future darkness only occasionally shadows her present, and this undoubtedly contributes to her old age.
 She has many children, grandchildren and gt. grandchildren, most of them follow her in the Baptist faith.
 She enjoys the company of the saints everywhere, but she often says “Yn Ainon rwy, yn licio bod“.
 (In Ainon, I like being) We hope to keep her interesting and amusing company for a long time.”
 It must have been hard for Charlotte to have been “cheerful of spirit“, as by then she had already seen four of her children die.